- PART 1: Antichrists revealed by our Jesus Christ – Linus the first antichrist (2Timothy 4:21)

 - The Antichrist taught the Roman catholic churches the celebration of Ash Wednesday

-- Biblical Truth: Jesus Christ Did Not Found the Roman Catholic Church
+- Biblical Truth: Jesus Christ “NOT” the founder of the Roman Catholic Church

 Many other alleged Marian apparitions have become well known.
 The table below lists a few other notable Marian apparitions and notes their current status.